Connection

 tablock (bool) – Should the TABLOCK hint be passed?

-auto_encode (bool) – Should Python str values be automatically encoded based on the target column’s collation?
-When True, column metadata is queried from INFORMATION_SCHEMA.COLUMNS before the insert begins. str values destined for NVARCHAR/NCHAR/NTEXT columns are encoded to UTF-16LE. str values destined for VARCHAR/CHAR/TEXT columns are encoded to the column’s collation code page. .. versionadded:: 2.0.0
+column_codecs()to skip the metadata query on each call.
+This is useful when calling bulk_insert repeatedly for the same table. str values destined for NVARCHAR/NCHAR/NTEXT columns are encoded to UTF-16LE. str values destined for VARCHAR/CHAR/TEXT columns are encoded to the column’s collation code page. .. versionadded:: 2.0.0

 - Returns: